worldwide-asset-exchange/wax-blockchain-legacy/README.md

 echo "export PATH=~/wax-blockchain/bin:$PATH" >> ~/.bashrc

 ```
+If you have previously installed wax-blockchain, please run the wax_uninstall script (it is in the directory where you cloned wax-blockchain).

 #### Troubleshooting

 If you have trouble when building the blockchain, may be this can help you: